 Integration of MessageMedia’s SMS service was straightforward, and Abbott believed he was provided “some of the best support we’ve experienced from a software development perspective.”
-MessageMedia has continued to provide that continued level of support for many years since.
+MessageMedia has continued to provide that support for many years since.

 RELATED: Get the template that helps property CRM LockedOn drive 500x sales ROI for clients from one SMS campaign.

 Nowadays SMS, to Abbott, is considered a “staple” in property management software with many of their competitors offering it too.
 It is only growing in necessity, with Abbott seeing a huge spike in messages around COVID, becoming an even more important notification for property managers struggling to get in touch with tenants.